-A bind reference holds the location of the bind master.
-A bind reference is in a fourth "Bind" Parameter Mode, and will show up as purple text in parameter dialogs.
-It can only be changed via its its bind master, its UI, and its
+A bind reference is a parameter in a fourth "Bind" Parameter Mode, and will show up as purple text in parameter dialogs.
+A bind reference's bind expression will resolve to its master.
+It can only be changed via its UI, its

-A bind reference does not use its expression or export parameter modes.
+val property, or its bind master.
+A bind reference does not use its constant, expression or export parameter modes.

 Setting Up by Dragging

 You can also set up binding between parameters by dragging.
 To bind parameters using the mouse, always drag the bind master to the bind reference.
 Drag the parameter name from the bind master's parameter dialog into the parameter name or entry field of the bind reference parameter.
 In the case of multi-value parameters, drag the name of the bind master onto the name of the bind reference.
 Once you have done this, select Bind from the popup menu that appears.

 Binding Custom Menu Parameters

 When binding a custom menu parameter to another menu parameter, you will usually want to duplicate the options in the other menu.
 This is easily achieved using the

 menuSource member.
 Using the Component Editor Dialog (or Python), write an expression in the custom parameter's